-- promoting fundamental British Values as part of our values and curriculum (refer to relevant policies). - ensuring that we provide a "safe space" for children to understand and discuss sensitive topics, those linked to terrorism and extremism, and learn (according to their age and level of development) how to question and challenge these ideas in a politically balanced way. - being alert to and identify children who may be susceptible to extremist ideology and where it is assessed as appropriate by the Designated Safeguarding Lead; make a Prevent referral (in line with the local Preventing Terrorism Processes) - monitor and report any hate-based behaviour as part of our Behaviour and Childon-Child Abuse Policies (Hate related incident reporting processes can be found here). - outline in our Online Safety and Relationship Sex Health Education Policies (include any other curriculum subjects related policies) how children are being safeguarded from being drawn into terrorism (including visiting speakers) (please also refer to Teaching our children how to keep safe.) - Assess the risk of our children being drawn into terrorism, ensuring this is informed by the potential risk in the local area.
+- promoting fundamental British Values as part of our values and curriculum (refer to relevant policies). - ensuring that we provide a "safe space" for children to understand and discuss sensitive topics, those linked to terrorism and extremism, and learn (according to their age and level of development) how to question and challenge these ideas in a politically balanced way. - being alert to and identify children who may be susceptible to radicalisation into terrorism and where it is assessed as appropriate by the Designated Safeguarding Lead; make a Prevent referral (in line with the local Preventing Terrorism Processes) - monitor and report any hate-based behaviour as part of our Behaviour and Child-

+- on-Child Abuse Policies (Hate related incident reporting processes can be found here). - outline in our Online Safety and Relationship Sex Health Education Policies (include any other curriculum subjects related policies) how children are being safeguarded from being drawn into terrorism (including visiting speakers) (please also refer to Teaching our children how to keep safe.) - ensure that hosting external speakers or visitors that attend our school premises are suitable and appropriately supervised. - Assess the risk of our children being drawn into terrorism, ensuring this is informed by the potential risk in the local area.
 Any identified risks are referenced in our school evaluation processes; and inform our approach to online safety (including filtering and monitoring and cyber security arrangements).